Published market hub · 2026-06

-Houston, TX: start in Southwest Houston pocket before you widen the screen
+Houston-Pasadena-The Woodlands, TX: start in ZIP 77083 before you widen the search

 DSCR quick screen

-Use about $1,530/mo as the public first-pass PITIA ceiling at a 1.20x DSCR screen, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Use about $1,316/mo as a first-pass monthly payment ceiling at a 1.20x DSCR floor, then reject deals that need materially more room before taxes, insurance, vacancy, and capex.

 - Directional only.
-Pressure-test the payment range in the calculator before treating this market screen as a full green light.
+Pressure-test the payment range in the calculator before application.

 Public directional screen only.
 Validate against your actual scenario.